Honda NSX (first generation): Development

 With a robust motorsports division, Honda had significant development resources at its disposal and made extensive use of them.
 Respected Japanese Formula One driver Satoru Nakajima, for example, was involved with Honda in the NSX's early on-track development at Suzuka race circuit, where he performed many endurance distance duties related to chassis tuning.
-Brazilian Formula One World Champion Ayrton Senna, who won many races in Formula One with Honda before his death in 1994, was considered Honda's main innovator in convincing the company to stiffen the NSX's chassis further after initially testing the car at Honda's Suzuka GP circuit in Japan.
-Senna further helped refine the original NSX's suspension tuning and handling by spending a whole day test driving prototypes and reporting his findings to Honda engineers after each of the day's five testing sessions.
-Senna also tested the NSX at the Nürburgring and other race tracks.
-As a result of Senna's input, Honda took the NS-X prototype to the Nürburgring to tune the chassis stiffness.
-Over the course of several months, the chassis was refined in a painstaking process: Nakajima would drive a lap on the circuit and then discuss with the Honda engineers where he felt flex in the chassis.
-The engineers would hand-weld aluminum braces in the area they believed would fix the issue and send the driver back out to confirm.
-This process was repeated over and over, with the data results sent directly to Honda headquarters in Japan, where it was fed into a Cray supercomputer and translated into reinforcements in the production aluminum monocoque.
+Brazilian Formula One World Champion Ayrton Senna, who won many races in Formula One with Honda powered McLarens before his death in 1994, successfully considered the company to stiffen the NSX's chassis further after initially testing the car at Honda's Suzuka GP circuit in Japan.
+Many people say that Ayrton Senna was the development driver, but this is incorrect as he only rode in the development vehicle a few times and gave advice.
+In fact, the development driver was Motoharu Kurosawa, also known as Gan-San, who proposed using the Nürburgring as the development base and installing an all-aluminium body and VTEC engine.
+While testing it at the Nürburgring Nordschleife, Kurosawa would drive a lap on the circuit and then discuss with the Honda engineers where he felt flex in the chassis.
+The engineers would then hand-weld aluminium braces in the area they believed would fix the issue and send the driver back out to confirm.
+This process was repeated over and over, with the data results sent directly to Honda headquarters in Japan, where it was fed into a Cray supercomputer and translated into reinforcements in the production aluminium monocoque.
 As a result of this process, the NS-X chassis stiffness increased by over 50% with only a small increase in weight.
-The suspension development program was similarly far-ranging and took place at the Tochigi Proving Grounds, the Suzuka circuit, the 179-turn Nürburgring Course in Germany, HPCC, and Honda's newest test track in Takasu, Hokkaido.
-Honda automobile dealer Bobby Rahal (two-time CART PPG Cup and 1986 Indianapolis 500 champion) also participated in the car's development.
+The suspension development program was similarly far-ranging and took place at the Tochigi Proving Grounds, the Suzuka circuit, the 179-turn Nürburgring Nordschleife in Germany, HPCC, and Honda's newest test track in Takasu, Hokkaido.
+Honda automobile dealer Bobby Rahal (1986 Indianapolis 500 champion) also participated in the development and testing of the suspension.